-While this may not seem very advantageous, being able to pick the side of the court can have a huge impact on the outcome of the game, especially as players change ends after the first game, then every 2 after that.
+While this may not seem very advantageous, being able to pick the side of the court can have a huge impact on the outcome of the game, especially as players’ change ends after the first game, then every 2 after that.

-At recreational, and even professional level, very sunny days can make tennis difficult, and for that reason, the person who loses the coin toss may want to place the opponent so that the sun is in his or her eyes.
+At recreational, and even professional levels, very sunny days can make tennis difficult, and for that reason, the person who loses the coin toss may want to place the opponent so that the sun is in his or her eyes.

-The wind can play a big factor aswell.
+The wind can play a big factor as well.

 This is certainly true at my local tennis courts.
 There seems to be a prevailing wind sometimes when I play and it can make a big difference to the game.

 Serving Order In Tiebreak